rojo-rbx/rojo.space/docs/properties.md

 ```

 ### Float32
-A float.
+For both implicit and explicit values, the format is a float.

 ```json
 15.0
 ```

 ### Float64
-A float.
+For both implicit and explicit values, the format is a float.

 ```json
 15123.0
 ```

 ### Int32
-An integer.
+For both implicit and explicit values, the format is an integer.

 ```json
 6014
 ```
 ### Int64
-An integer.
+For both implicit and explicit values, the format is an integer.

 ```json
 23491023
 ```

 ### NumberRange
-A list of Min and Max components, respectively.
+The NumberRange type cannot be specified implicitly.
+For explicit values, the format is a list of Min and Max components, respectively.
 Each component is a float.

 ```json
 [-36.0, 94.0]
 ```

 ### NumberSequence
-An object with a keypoints field, which is an array of NumberSequenceKeypoints.
+The NumberSequence type cannot be specified implicitly.
+For explicit values, the format is an object with a keypoints field, which is an array of NumberSequenceKeypoints.
 Each ColorSequenceKeypoint is an object with time, value, and envelope fields.

 ```json
 {